Proxy, VPN & Malicious IP Detection API

 Interpretation of the Results

-• flags=m is used when you're only looking for the value of "1" as the result.
+• flags=m - Used when you're only looking for the value of "1" as the result.
 The m flag skips the dynamic checks and only uses dynamic ban lists.
-See Variations of Implementation and What are dynamic checks? for detailed explanation.

-• flags=b is used when you want to use dynamic ban and dynamic checks with partial bad IP check.
-See Variations of Implementation for detailed explanation.
+• flags=b - Used when you want to use dynamic ban and dynamic checks with partial bad IP check.

-• flags=f is used when you want to force the system to do a full lookup, which can take up to 5 seconds.
-See Variations of Implementation for detailed explanation.
+• flags=f - Used when you want to force the system to do a full lookup, which can take up to 5 seconds.

-• flags=n is used to exclude real time block list.
+• flags=n - Used to exclude real time block list.
 Append the character "n" if you're already using flags=m, b, or f.
 For example, flags=nm.

-• oflags=b is used when you want to see if the IP is considered as bad IP.
-Note that when using flags option, this result can vary due to the included datasets.
-Please see the comparsion table for more information.
+• oflags=b - Used when you want to see if the IP is considered as a bad IP.

-• oflags=c is used when you want to see which country the IP came from / which country the IP belongs to (GeoIP Location).
+• oflags=c - Used when you want to see which country the IP came from / belongs to (GeoIP Location).
 Currently in alpha testing.

-• oflags=i is used when you want to exclude iCloud Relay Egress IPs, Google Cloud One VPN, or some other similiar service.
-They are by definition a proxy/VPN IP, however, having this additional data may help you make a more informed decision.
+• oflags=i - Used when you want to exclude iCloud Relay Egress IPs, Google Cloud One VPN, or similar services.

-• oflags=a is used when you want to see the ASN number of the IP.
+• oflags=a - Used when you want to see the ASN number of the IP.

 Variations of Implementation

 If you wish to use only manually banned & public proxy IPs, append the parameter &flags=m, the system will only return a result of 0 or 1.
-This option is the best to start off with that will have a noticeable impact in bot / proxy / VPN traffic, especially if you don't have any data sets to test with the system.
-The query should look something like
+This option is the best to start off with that will have a noticeable impact in bot / proxy / VPN traffic.

 http://check.getipintel.net/check.php?ip=IPHere&contact=SomeEmailAddressHere&flags=m